 - A10: Insufficient Logging/Monitoring

 How are developers supposed to stay on top of an extensive list like the OWASP Top 10- 2017 as they are designing, building, coding and deploying software?
 That was the very question we asked ourselves at Global Learning Systems as we were designing our award-winning course “Secure Coding with the OWASP Top 10 – 2017.”
-Our aim was to provide a modularized course that defined “What are the OWASP Standards?” and focused on the use of the OWASP framework as a tool in secure coding behavior.
-We focused on developers in all aspects of the course – hands-on problem solving, language and platform agnostic, coding best practices to mitigate these vulnerabilities and resources that can be used after the course to encourage and enhance continued best practices.
+Our aim was to provide a modularized course that defined “What are the OWASP Standards?” and also focused on the use of the OWASP framework as a tool in secure coding behavior.
+Therefore we focused on developers in all aspects of the course – hands-on problem solving, language and platform agnostic, coding best practices to mitigate these vulnerabilities and resources that can be used after the course to encourage and enhance continued best practices.

 The Open Web Application Security Project Top 10 is the best-known and most popular secure coding standard in use today.
 It provides guidance for all types of developers – application, mobile application, back-end, embedded systems, and cloud, just to name a few.
 It is a key tool to have in your development team’s arsenal to ensure the security of your applications, and thus your organization.